gridscale/terraform-provider-gridscale/website/docs/r/server.html.md

 * `hardware_profile` - (Optional, ForceNew) The hardware profile of the Server.
 Options are default, legacy, nested, cisco_csr, sophos_utm, f5_bigip and q35 at the moment of writing.
 Check the

-* `ipv4` - (Optional) The UUID of the IPv4 address of the server.
-When this option is set, the server will automatically be connected to the public network, giving it access to the internet.
+* `ipv4` - (Optional) The UUID of the IPv4 address of the server. (***NOTE: The server will NOT automatically be connected to the public network; to give it access to the internet, please add server to the public network.)

-* `ipv6` - (Optional) The UUID of the IPv6 address of the server.
-When this option is set, the server will automatically be connected to the public network, giving it access to the internet.
+* `ipv6` - (Optional) The UUID of the IPv6 address of the server. (***NOTE: The server will NOT automatically be connected to the public network; to give it access to the internet, please add server to the public network.)

 * `isoimage` - (Optional) The UUID of an ISO image in gridscale.
 The server will automatically boot from the ISO if one was added.
 The UUIDs of ISO images can be found in [the expert panel](https://my.gridscale.io/Expert/ISOImage).